A practical guide to building a Confluence ChatGPT in 2026

 -

-Indexing: First, all your Confluence pages get broken down into smaller, manageable chunks.
-Each chunk is then turned into a numerical representation (called a vector) and stored in a special kind of database built for finding meaning, not just keywords.
-It’s like creating an incredibly detailed index for a library.
+Indexing: First, your Confluence pages get organized into smaller, manageable chunks.
+Each chunk is then turned into a numerical representation (called a vector) and stored in a special kind of database built for finding meaning.
+It's like creating a high-tech index for a library.

 -

-Retrieving: When someone asks a question, say, "What’s our policy on parental leave?", the system doesn’t just lob the question at the AI.
-It first scans that special database to pull out the most relevant chunks of text from your Confluence.
+Retrieving: When someone asks a question, say, "What's our policy on parental leave?", the system first scans that database to pull out the most relevant chunks of text from your Confluence.

 -

 This three-step dance is what keeps the AI grounded.
-It can only answer based on the information it’s given from your Confluence, which stops it from making things up or pulling in random, outdated stuff from the web.
+It focuses on the information provided from your Confluence, which ensures accuracy and relevance.

-While building this from scratch is a heavy lift, modern tools like eesel AI handle all of this for you.
+While building this from scratch is an option for technical teams, modern tools like eesel AI handle all of this for you.
 You can connect your Confluence space with a few clicks, and the platform takes care of all the indexing, retrieving, and generating in the background.

 Common ways to create a Confluence ChatGPT

-Once you decide you want to give your team this kind of access, you’ll find there are a few ways to go about it.
-Each route has its own trade-offs, from duct-taped-together plugins to full-blown company-wide platforms.
+Once you decide you want to give your team this kind of access, you'll find there are several ways to go about it.
+Each route has its own benefits, ranging from native features to comprehensive third-party platforms.

 The DIY approach with APIs

-If you have a team of developers with some time on their hands, building a custom solution with the OpenAI API and Atlassian’s own APIs is certainly an option.
+If you have a team of developers, building a custom solution with the OpenAI API and Atlassian's own APIs is certainly an option.
 You can find technical guides, like the OpenAI Cookbook, that show you the ropes.

 Native Atlassian Intelligence (Rovo)

-Atlassian has its own AI, now called Rovo, which is baked right into Confluence and its other products.
-It’s designed to help you search, summarize, and create content inside the platform.
+Atlassian has its own AI, now called Rovo, which is a powerful feature baked right into Confluence and other Atlassian products.
+It's designed to help you search, summarize, and create content inside the platform seamlessly.

 Third-party apps from the Atlassian Marketplace

-A quick look at the Atlassian Marketplace will show you a bunch of third-party apps that claim to add ChatGPT to Confluence.
-These are usually easy to install and focus on one specific job, like summarizing a page.
+The Atlassian Marketplace offers a variety of third-party apps that add ChatGPT functionality to Confluence.
+These are usually easy to install and focus on specific tasks, like summarizing a page.

 A dedicated AI knowledge platform